About Ernest Morris

 Ernie especially credits his grandfather, Jesse Wilkinson, with teaching him many of the vaquero ways and techniques for making quality rawhide equipment.
 Jesse was well-known in the central coast area of California as an excellent vaquero and a master rawhide worker.
 More can be learned about Jesse Wilkinson on another page of this website.

 On March 10, 1954 Ernie and his wife Blanche were married.
 They eventually settled to their ranch near Templeton in San Luis Obispo County where they raised Blanche’s two children, Linda and Ralph.
-They have four grandchildren and five great grandchildren.
+They have four grandchildren and seven great grandchildren.
 One can quickly calculate that Ernie and Blanche have a relationship that has extended several decades.

 Ernie’s art talents began to show at an early age, with special interests in the California vaquero.
 Vaquero art was a hobby until 1964 when he took up art as a full-time occupation.
 In 1967 Ernie began placing a small hackamore beside his name on his paintings as a symbol to connect his art and his rawhide work.